 “Are you sure you aren’t gonna come home this week?
 I miss you,” my sister, Zaina, said through the phone that I had squeezed between my shoulder and my ear, I smiled as I switched on the lights in my kitchen and reached for a bottle of wine.

 “You know I can’t, I just finished my hours at the pet clinic which means I have to stay here to make sure that everything works out well with my little patients and our new apartment business.
 Plus, I haven’t finished everything on your stupid checklist.
 Seriously, why do I have to buy your clothes?
 I’m not your assistant Zaina,” I said as I poured myself a glass of wine before walking over to my windows.
-Snow had begun to fall this evening, littering the ground with specks of glittery fragments of ice.
+Snow b to fall this evening, littering the ground with specks of glittery fragments of ice.
 I took a sip of my wine before setting it down on a nearby table and sliding the windows open.

-“But you live in the city and know it by heart... and I mean, you know, you could basically take over for me,” Zaina said and I rolled my eyes.
+“But you live in the city and know it by heart... and I mean, you know, you could take over for me,” Zaina said and I rolled my eyes.

 “Not if I was the last woman on Earth.”
-In a figure hugging grey sweater and jeans, I savored the cold against my skin and enjoyed the city.
+In a figure-hugging grey sweater and jeans, I savored the cold against my skin and enjoyed the city.

 “Not woman, she-wolf,” Zaina corrected.